 Technical Summary

-CVE-2026-4852 is a stored cross-site scripting vulnerability in the Image Source Control Lite – Show Image Credits and Captions WordPress plugin, affecting all versions up to 3.9.1.
-The vulnerability is due to improper neutralization of input in the 'Image Source' attachment field, allowing authenticated users with Author-level permissions or higher to inject arbitrary web scripts.
-These scripts execute in the context of users who access the injected pages, potentially compromising user sessions or data.
-The CVSS 3.1 base score is 6.4, reflecting a medium severity with network attack vector, low attack complexity, and privileges required at the Author level.
-No vendor advisory or patch information is currently available, and no exploits are known in the wild.
+CVE-2026-4852 is a stored cross-site scripting vulnerability in the Image Source Control Lite – Show Image Credits and Captions WordPress plugin (versions up to 3.9.1).
+The vulnerability is due to improper neutralization of input (CWE-79) in the 'Image Source' attachment field, allowing authenticated users with Author-level access or higher to inject arbitrary web scripts.
+These scripts execute in the context of users who view the injected pages, potentially leading to information disclosure or session hijacking.
+The CVSS 3.1 score is 6.4 (medium severity), with attack vector network, low attack complexity, privileges required at the level of Author, no user interaction needed, and scope changed.
+No vendor patch or official fix is currently documented.

 Potential Impact